cap-js/docs/java/event-handlers/indicating-errors.md

 ## Formatting and Localization

 Texts passed to both `ServiceException` and the `Messages` API can be formatted and localized.
-By default you can use [SLF4J's messaging formatting style](https://www.slf4j.org/api/org/slf4j/helpers/MessageFormatter.html) to format strings passed to both APIs.
+By default, you can use [SLF4J's messaging formatting style](https://www.slf4j.org/api/org/slf4j/helpers/MessageFormatter.html) to format strings passed to both APIs.

 ```java
 // message with placeholders